Education

 Where can I buy a Staffordshire bull terrier puppy?

 Nowadays there are many ways to get in touch with a reputable breeder.
-One way would be through your local Kennel Club and Breed Club, or by your own research and social media.
-However, the most promoted litter might not always be the most tested or wellbred.
-Remember to carefully research such topics as health testing in SBT, learn the chosen line features and parents temperament.
+One way would be through your local Kennel Club and Breed Club, or by your own research or social media.
+Remember to carefully research such topics as health testing in SBT, find some insights on the chosen line and do not forget to consider parents temperament.

 What is an average price for a Staffordshire bull terrier puppy?

-Average prices may vary depending on your location and chosen breeder, but usually they are somewhere between 1500 eur. and 2000 eur.
+Average prices may vary depending on your location and chosen breeder, but usually they are somewhere between 1500 eur. and 2500 eur.

-Reputable breeders always have pedigrees for their puppies and do not charge for them more.
-For the breeder, ordering the pedigree costs about 20-30 eur. per puppy.
-If the pedigree is absent, there must be a reason for it like lack of dog’s Kennel Club registration, individual restrictions from Kennel Club, not done tests or other requirements.
+Reputable breeders always have pedigrees/passports for their puppies and do not charge for them extra.
+If the pedigree is absent or not offered, there must be a reason for it like lack of dog’s Kennel Club registration, individual restrictions from Kennel Club, not done tests or other requirements.

 What is a Staffordshire bull terrier character like?